About a Dorset Log Store

 The Design of your Dorset Log Store

-All our log stores are made of FSC Swedish Redwood that has been treated against fungal attack and rot by the Tanalith-E® process (pressure treatment), a modern, environmentally friendly treatment to prolong the life of your new purchase.
+All our log stores are made of FSC Swedish Redwood that has been treated against fungal and insect attack by the Tanalith-E® process (pressure treatment), a modern, environmentally friendly treatment to prolong the life of your new purchase.

-We therefore offer a 15 year warranty with all Dorset Log Stores, Garden Stores & Wheelie Bin Stores against fungal attack and rot.
-This modern treatment means that, because there are no harmful chemicals involved, this timber can ultimately be disposed of the same as any untreated timber.
+We therefore offer a 15 year warranty with all Dorset Log Stores against fungal attack and rot.
+This modern treatment means that, because there are no harmful chemicals involved, this timber can be disposed of through landfill or by burning as any other untreated timber.

 All our timber is Swedish Redwood, a slow-grown timber from the very north of Sweden.
 We source this timber ourselves from one family mill so we can ensure and maintain quality and standards.

-The sides and base of your Dorset Log Store are made of planed, ex-1 inch (ex-25mm) thick timber on a sturdy framework.
-The base is made of ex-1in framed timber mounted on strong bearers, to support the considerable weight of the logs.
+The sides and base of your Dorset Log Store are made of planed, ex-1" (ex-25mm) thick timber on a sturdy framework.
+The base is made of ex-1" framed timber mounted on strong bearers, to support the considerable weight of the logs.

-There is a ¾ in (19mm) gap between each board to ensure an adequate airflow to remove the moisture from your logs in the shortest possible period.
+There is a ¾" (19mm) gap between each board to ensure an adequate airflow to remove the moisture from your logs in the shortest possible period.

 Roof Options for your Dorset Log Store